On this page

 Checklist (What is the Form Status Change checklist?)

-#- Access the latest Status Change form and accompanying instructions directly from the official ISA website.
+#- Access the latest Status Change form and its accompanying instructions directly from the official ISA website.

 - Gather required supporting documents per the instructions